NicoG60/OscMackieControl/README.md

 # :warning: DEPRECATION WARNING :warning:

-As TouchOSC just release its second version, this software as become obsolete.
+As TouchOSC just release its second version, this software has become obsolete.
-Indeed, TouchOSC mkII features more flexible control and a scripting area.
+Indeed, TouchOSC mk2 features more flexible control and a scripting area.
 These new features allowed me to implement the Mackie Control Protocol directly within TouchOSC.

 You can find the project page here: [TouchMCU](https://github.com/NicoG60/TouchMCU)